jamescurran/jamescurran.github.io/_posts/2013-08-30-Buzz-fuzz-in-linq.md

 You'll note that this handles the correct rules of the game ("Replace all number divisible by 7 ***or containing 7***, with '*Fuzz*'")

-If my other project continues to drone on, before being blog-able, I'll write up my version of BuzzFuzz following the SOLID principles.
+If my other project continues to drone on before being blog-able, I'll write up my version of Buzz-Fuzz following the SOLID principles.